Dr. Thomas Seck

 Boehringer Ingelheim Pharmaceuticals, Inc., based in Ridgefield, CT, is the largest U.S. subsidiary of Boehringer Ingelheim Corporation.

-In 2014, Boehringer Ingelheim achieved net sales of about $16.96 billion dollars (13.3 billion euros).
-R&D expenditure corresponds to 19.9 percent of its net sales.
+In 2015, Boehringer Ingelheim achieved net sales of about $15.8 billion (14.8 billion euros).
+R&D expenditure corresponds to 20.3 percent of its net sales.

 About Lilly Diabetes

-Lilly has been a global leader in diabetes care since 1923, when we introduced the world’s first commercial insulin.
+Lilly has been a global leader in diabetes care since 1923, when we introduced the world's first commercial insulin.
 Today we are building upon this heritage by working to meet the diverse needs of people with diabetes and those who care for them.
-Through research and collaboration, a broad and growing product portfolio and a continued determination to provide real solutions—from medicines to support programs and more—we strive to make life better for all those affected by diabetes around the world.
-For more information, visit www.lillydiabetes.com or follow @LillyDiabetes.
+Through research and collaboration, a wide range of therapies and a continued determination to provide real solutions—from medicines to support programs and more—we strive to make life better for all those affected by diabetes around the world.
+For more information, visit www.lillydiabetes.com.

 About Eli Lilly and Company